cosmos/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

 ### Plan

-A "Plan" is an upgrade process to take place at a specific block height in the future.
-It includes a `SideCar` (see below) that executes when the upgrade process commences, a name of the plan, and block height at which to execute.
-Importantly, acceptance or rejection of the plan is managed through the normal governance process.
+A "plan" is an upgrade process to take place at a specific block height in the future.
+It includes a `SideCar` (see below) that executes when the upgrade process commences, there is a name of the plan and a block height at which to execute.
+Acceptance or rejection of the plan is managed through the normal governance process.
 A "cancel proposal" can be submitted and adopted preventing the plan from executing.
 Cancellation is contingent on knowing that a given plan is a poor idea before the upgrade happens.

-The `Info` in a plan kicks off the SideCar process:
+The `Info` in a plan kicks off the `SideCar` process:

 ```shell
 type Plan struct {